 Health Care Access Design Challenge 2017

 In October 2017, the National Center for Mobility Management (NCMM), with funding from the Federal Transit Administration, announced the Health Care Access Design Challenge 2017, a funding opportunity to assist seven communities in addressing health care access issues.
-The application period for these grants is closed; an announcement of selected applicants will be announced soon.
+The application period for these grants is closed.

 The Rides to Wellness Demonstration and Innovative Coordinated Access and Mobility Grants

 In The FTA awarded grants to 19 projects in 16 states to help connect people to much needed health care services through improved access to public transportation.
 Grantees are building partnerships among health, transportation, and other service providers to improve health outcomes and lower health care costs by ensuring individuals can access medical services.